 TARGET | BY 2025, 100% OF OUR VALUE CHAIN AND OWN OPERATIONS WILL HAVE A SYSTEM IN PLACE TO IDENTIFY AND MANAGE HIGH-RISK HUMAN RIGHTS ISSUES. | |

-CONTEXT | In setting our HREDD target, we have conducted a gap analysis and adopted a risk-based approach which targets high-risk locations, processes and activities requiring the closest attention and where we are able to apply influence and leverage to mitigate or remediate issues.
+CONTEXT | In setting our HREDD target, we have conducted a gap analysis and adopted a risk-based approach which targets high-risk locations, processes, and activities requiring the closest attention and where we are able to apply influence and leverage to mitigate or remediate issues.
+Highrisk issues and mitigation measures are reported annually to the Chief Human Rights Officer and the Executive Board.
 This risk-based approach is in line with the United Nations Guiding Principles on Business and Human Rights (UNGPs) and OECD Guidelines for Multinational Enterprises. |

 For more information on our approach and actions, visit our Human Rights page.